anushkaaprasad/anushkaaprasad/README.md

 # About Me:
-I am in Fourth year Electronics and Communication Engineering student.
+I am in Fourth year student.
 Find me coding and chilling :)<br>

 ## 🌐 Socials: